SS&C Eze: A History From the People Who Made It

 “In 2014, Jose Rodriguez's entry in the innovation challenge was a desktop lamp that turned green if your PnL in Eze Analytics was > 0, red if it was < 0.
 Of course, an innovation like this could not be presented to the judges with the standard PowerPoint deck; it needed something that would do it justice.
 So, the four of us took time out of our busy workday to prioritize the thing that mattered most – making a video describing the merit of the lamp.
 This video has now gone down in Eze lore.”

 The original Eze Castle Software logo.

-To learn more about life at SS&C Eze, view our Community & Culture page.
-To subscribe to our blog, fill out the form on the right, and to stay up to date on the issues that matter most in the investment management community, subscribe to our newsletters.
+To learn more about life at SS&C Eze, view our Community & Culture page or check out open positions here.
+To subscribe to our blog, click here, and to stay up to date on the issues that matter most in the investment management community, subscribe to our newsletters.